 - 1/2 teaspoon whole black peppercorns

-- Place the chicken and pork in a stock pot with the soy sauce, vinegar, peppercorn, bay leaves, and crushed garlic.
+- Place the chicken and pork in a stock pot with the soy sauce, vinegar, peppercorns, bay leaves, and crushed garlic.

 - Cover the pot and bring to a boil.

-- Reduce heat and simmer for 30 minutes, or until meat is tender.
+- Reduce the heat and simmer for 30 minutes or until the meat is tender.
 Make sure to turn the pieces of meat halfway through the cooking time.

-- Simmer uncovered for an additional 10 minutes until sauce is thickened.
+- Simmer uncovered for an additional 10 minutes until the sauce is thickened.